Rainha

-Rainha is a Brazilian sports equipment manufacturing company based in São Paulo.
+Rainha is a Brazilian sports equipment brand, currently owned by BR Sports, a holding based in São Paulo.

+Products under the 'Rainha' brand include sneakers and clothing.
+'Rainha' in Portuguese means 'queen'.

 History

 It began in 1934 when the Saad & Cia company, using a new process in the Brazilian manufacturing market with sterilization technology, launched sports shoes on the market.
 In the following decades the brand, widely recognized by a "torch" in its logo.
 In 1978, Alpargatas S.A. purchases the brand.

-In the early 1980s the brand gains scale and distribution with its iconic Mont Car, Iate, Bullit and VL 2500 models.
-Rainha stops being just an elite item and becomes a high-volume brand, choosing sports as its platform.
-It is the first sports brand to sign a sponsorship contract with Pirelli Santo André.
-In 1983, it becomes the sponsor of The Great Volleyball Challenge - Brazil vs. USSR, a friendly match between Brazil vs. USSR, at Maracanã Stadium.
+In the early 1980s the brand gained scale and distribution with its iconic Mont Car, Iate, Bullit and VL2500 models.
+Rainha left to be just an elite item, becoming a high-volume brand, choosing sports as its platform.
+It was the first sports brand to sign a sponsorship contract with professional club Super League team Pirelli Santo André.
+In 1983, Rainha became sponsor of The Great Volleyball Challenge, a friendly match between Brazil vs. USSR held in Maracanã Stadium.

-In 2015 it becomes part of the BR Sports holding company, which is part of the Sforza Group, whose president is Carlos Wizard Martins.
+In 2015 the brand was acquired by "BR Sports", a holding company part of the Sforza Group, whose president was entrepreneur Carlos Wizard Martins.

 Past sponsorships

+Rainha was the official kit provider of several professional sports teams.
+The list includes: